bengland2/une-stats/MAT150/common_R_stats_functions.md

 * **median(number-list)**
 * **min(number-list)** - minumum value
 * **max(number-list)** - maximum value
-* **quantile(number-list)** - produces 0th, 25th, 50th, 75th, and 100% values - 0th percentile is really the min, and 100% value is the max
+* **quantile(number-list, percentile-list)** - produces sequence of percentile values, only the percentile you want is expressed as a fraction not a number between 0 and 100.
+Default is c(0, 0.25, 0.50, 0.75, 1.00) for 0th (min), 25th, 50th, 75th, and 100% (max) values.

 # trimmed means